MarinaShmovganets/lighthouse/lighthouse-cli/test/smokehouse/readme.md

 The smoke test expectations can assert the values of the Lighthouse result (the `lhr`) and gathered `artifacts` for multiple URLs.
 The URL to be tested is specified in the expectations's `requestedUrl` field.

-The expectations are asserted as a subset of the actual results: all values in the expectectations must be in the actual results, but not all actual results must be asserted.
+The expectations are asserted as a subset of the actual results: all values in the expectations must be in the actual results, but not all actual results must be asserted.

 Examples can be found in the [core tests](./test-definitions/).